budget-manager/budget-manager.github.io/index.md

    * **A single mom**
         > As a single mom with two teenagers, it is hard to balance our monthly budget.
-The Budget Manager app helps me to keep track of all my expenses and compares them with my set budget goals in each category so I can make sure to have some money left for the fun things in life.
+The Budget Manager app helps me to keep track of all my expenses and compares them with my set budget goals in each category, so I can make sure to have some money left for the fun things in life.

    * **A graduate, starting his first job and who wants to live on his own**